tonebase/tonebase-interviews-fs-fe/README.md

 ### 1. Tell me about componentWillMount and the issues with it?

+It is a method that was deprecated in 2018, and therefore it is not best practice to use it anymore.
+Instead you should use UNSAFE_componentWillMount().

 ### 2. Can you walk me through the cycle of mounting a stateful component?
 What functions are called in what order?
 Where would you place a request for data from the API?
 Why?

+Mounting is when our React components mount on the DOM.
+It is usually done on the constructor method.
+The phases are:
+componentWillMount()-called before a component mounts on DOM. componentDidMount()-called after component gets mounted on the DOM.
+Called once in a lifetime.
+You would place a request for data from the API during this stage.

 ### 3. If you had unlimited time budget and could fix / improve / change one thing in your last project, what would it be and why?

+One of my last projects in university was a travel planning website, which was inspired by a website called visitacity.com.
+We managed to create an amazing database and coded great randomizers which would help users plan great vacations.
+If I had unlimited time and money, I would have improved the UI of the website.
+I thought the result looked to sloppy and boring.
+I would have also increased the number of activities and itineraries for each city we featured.
+That would have made our website look more professional and interesting.

 ---